On Sundays at 7 PM Cairo time (UTC +2:00), we write.

-Amuna is a writer and lover of the arts living between Cairo and London.
-She studied International Relations and Arabic at the School of Oriental and African Studies, with a special interest in decolonising processes and the politics of gender.
-In her art, Amuna explores the many ways through which we heal ourselves and others: ancestry, activism, feminist spiritualities, creative knowledge production and movement.
-She has published articles and poetry on skin-deep mag, shado-mag and swettthang-zine.
+Amuna is a Writer and Lover of the Arts living in Cairo, Egypt.
+She studied International Relations and Arabic at the School of Oriental and African Studies, University of London, with a special interest in decolonising processes and the politics of gender.
+In her art, Amuna explores the many ways through which we heal ourselves and others: ancestry, identity, activism, feminist spiritualities, creative knowledge production and movement.
+She has published articles and poetry on Skin Deep, Meeting of Minds, shado mag and sweetthangzine.

 Past writing workshops: